Four au pairs discuss the importance of the Au Pair Program educational component.

 Have you ever discussed the classes and your experience at the U.S. university with your host family?
 How did it go?

-Do you have any recommendations or advice for a new au pair who will be taking a class in America?
+Do you have any recommendations or advice for a new au pair taking a class in America?